pratapladhani/mcs-labs/labs/setup-for-success/README.md

 8. Use the connector name, `ServiceNow`, as the name.
 Optionally, prefix with your project name.

 > [!TIP]
 > In other locales, the connector name may be localized.
-For example, in French, it would be `MSN Météo`.

 9. Select the connector **ServiceNow**.